Unpacking “Saudade”: Teach Kids the Most Unique Word in Portuguese

 • It’s a little sad and a little happy at the same time.

-• Everyone feels saudade sometimes—it shows we care.
+• Everyone feels saudade sometimes.
+It shows we care.

 Activities to Explore Saudade Together